As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 There are plenty of cool rocks in our little world, and regardless of where you are located, the chances are high that you might come across the specimens mentioned earlier if you look in the right places we talked about.

-The coolest that you can find is geodes; since they are like kinder chocolate eggs, you never know what’s inside until you crack them open.
+The coolest you can find is geodes; since they are like kinder chocolate eggs, you never know what’s inside until you open them.
 Have fun out there, and we hope our tips on what are cool rocks and where to find them helped you out!

-TIP: If you are located in the United States, and you love rockhounding, then we have comprised a list, maps, and guidelines about the best rockhounding sites near you!
+TIP: If you are located in the United States and love rockhounding, then we have compiled a list, maps, and guidelines about the best rockhounding sites near you!
 Find out more in the article below:

 Rockhounding Near Me: Best Locations State-by-State (Map)